Snitkin-Lab-Umich/MICRO582-EPI582-Winter-2024/class/class8/README.md

 ![SRA](anatomy_of_SRA_submission.png)

 The National Center for Biotechnology Information (NCBI) provides bioinformatics tools and hosts approximately 40 online literature and molecular biology databases.
 Some of the most used and popular databases are PubMed, Genbank, SRA etc. MOst of the NCBI databases are linked together through unique accession numbers and therfore provide a comprehensive resource for biomedical research.
-For this class, we will focusing on SRA - Sequence read archive database which is the largest publicly available repository of high throughput raw sequencing and alignment data.
+For this class, we will be focusing on SRA - Sequence read archive database which is the largest publicly available repository of high throughput raw sequencing and alignment data.

 SRA can be searched independently, or SRA records associated with a specific BioProject or BioSample accessions are linked from their respective records.